Reduce your risk of heart disease

 Losing weight and getting regular moderate exercise often brings blood pressure levels to normal.
 It should be less than 140 mmHg over less than 90 mmHg, lower for people with diabetes or vascular disease.
 Both numbers are now known to be important.
 Losing weight and getting regular moderate exercise often brings levels to normal.
 If not, talk to your doctor about blood pressure lowering medications.

-This is now recommended for all people who have already had a heart attack.
-It may also be an important preventive step to consider for others.
-Because of the potential harmful side effects of aspirin, consult your doctor before using it regularly.
+This is now recommended for all people who can tolerate aspirin and who have already had a heart attack.
+It may be recommended for others with risk factors for heart attack or stroke.
+Always consult your doctor before using aspirin regularly.

 7. For diabetics